Savjee/savjee.be/_posts/2019-07-07-Home-Energy-Monitor-ESP32-CT-Sensor-Emonlib.md

 Once the components arrived I wired everything up like this:

 ![](/uploads/2019-07-home-energy-monitor/wiring-arduino.jpg)

+Note: I used 2x 100kΩ resistors, but you can use any resistor value between 10k and 470k.
+Just make sure R1 and R2 are of the same value.

 I first tried it on a breadboard to verify that everything worked and moved it to a protoboard afterward: